teknoprep/NmapScan/README.md

 git clone https://github.com/teknoprep/namp-scan.git

-Nmap need to be installed. (*apt install nmap* on Ubuntu/Debian systems) Sender_email, receiver_email and password needs to be added in **def mail**.
+Nmap needs to be installed. (*apt install nmap* on Ubuntu/Debian systems) Sender_email, receiver_email and password needs to be added in **def mail**.

 ### To use